-These crunchy sesame halva biscuits, adapted from a recipe for Sesame Crisps in Bake it Better Biscuits by Annie Rigg, really do taste like halva.
+These crunchy sesame halva biscuits really do taste like halva.
 Only they’re not as tooth achingly sweet.

 Before we got to tuck into the matcha cake of my previous post, we had the enviable task of spending a few hours having fun on a mostly deserted Cornish beach.
 Despite being a local lass, I had never been to this beach before so it was a particularly exciting adventure.
 Down the long, winding and sometimes steep cliff path we went, with no sight of the beach or the group of friends we were there to meet.
 Was this beach a piece of fiction made up to give us an added adventure?
 The views were fantastic though and CT was botanising and enjoying the coastal flora.
 At last, around a corner, we spotted a hidden gem – a large and virtually empty beach.
 Apparently when the tide is in, there is no beach, but our more knowledgeable friends had timed our visit for maximum benefit.
 Despite the threat of rain, we remained dry and for a couple of hours we even enjoyed blue skies and sunshine.